-OVERALL PARKS SCORES
+OVERALL SCORES

-The Park District defines the measurement as the average score of all parks, on a scale of 0 to 100, from the Park District's Park Report Card from the current year indicating quality and maintenance of park system.
+The Park District defines the measurement as the average score of all parks, on a scale of 0 to 100, from the Park District's Park Report Card from the current year, indicating quality and maintenance of the park system.
 This measure is only for Park District park spaces.
+There is a separate report card for facilities (see Appendix B for park scores).